johannTor/realtime-quiz-app/README.md

 # Realtime Quiz App

-Small quiz app I created with React in order to practice using the [Socket.IO](https://socket.io) library.
+A realtime quiz app I created with React in order to practice using the [Socket.IO](https://socket.io) library.

 [The quiz server repository](https://github.com/johannTor/realtime-quiz-server)